gaborhor/TADPREP/docs/method_tuning.md

 - Beta build by Don Smith (Current State)

+## Method: `plot_features`

+### Core Purpose:
+Displays feature-level plots of appropriate types/formats.

+Gabor is writing the Alpha for this.
+He has some neat OOP-related ideas on how to do it.

 ## Method: `impute`
 ### Core Purpose:
 Works interactively with user to impute missing values in features using common imputation methods.